-If you have any comments, questions, feedback, or just want to chat, you can leave us a comment below or you can reach us through social media:
+If you have any comments, questions, feedback, or just want to chat, you can reach us through social media:

 Good Morning Julia & Tania,